b2ihealthcare/snow-owl/docs/sct_extensions/scenarios/single-extension.md

 After you have successfully created the Code System representing your Extension, you can import any existing content from a most recent release or start from scratch by creating the module concept of your extension.

 {% hint style="info" %}
-RF2 releases tend to have content issues with the International Edition itself or refer to missing content when you try to import them into Snow Owl via the RF2 import API.
+RF2 releases tend to have content issues with the International Edition itself or refer to missing content when you try to import them into Snow Owl via the RF2 Import API.
 For this reason, the recommended way is to always use the most recent Snapshot RF2 release of a SNOMED CT Extension to form its first representation in Snow Owl.
 That has a high probability of success without any missing component dependency errors during import.
-If you are having trouble import an RF2 Release Package into Snow Owl, feel free to raise a question ticket on our [GitHub Issues](https://github.com/b2ihealthcare/snow-owl/issues/new) page.
+If you are having trouble importing an RF2 Release Package into Snow Owl, feel free to raise a question on our [GitHub Issues](https://github.com/b2ihealthcare/snow-owl/issues/new) page.
 {% endhint %}#

 ## Extending another Extension